 Malham Cove in North Yorkshire, England

 As you wind up your tour of the Harry Potter filming locations in the UK, add Malham Cove to your must-see list.
-This natural limestone rock-covered landscape is where Harry Potter and Hermione camp out in Harry Potter and the Deathly Hallows Part One when Ron runs off in anger.
+This natural limestone rock-covered landscape is where Harry Potter and Hermione camp out in Harry Potter and the Deathly Hallows Part One.
 Now you can take a stroll over this Mars-like ground and prepare yourself for the end of your most amazing Harry Potter vacation.

 The Castles of Hogwarts

 - Alnwick Castle, the second largest castle in the UK, is a popular tourist attraction.
 Presenting the exterior of Hogwarts in the first two Harry Potter films, today you can enjoy Potter-related activities, such as the occasional Quidditch lesson.

 - Durham Cathedral was built in 1093 as the monastic cathedral for Benedictine monks.
 Parts of its interior and exterior shots in the first two movies, as well as the Prisoner of Azkaban.

 - Gloucester Cathedral has been the site of Christian worship for over 1,300 years.
 It was used to film several of the interiors of the School for Witchcraft and Wizardry in the first two films along with the Harry Potter and the Half-Blood Prince.

 Are you a major Quidditch fanatic?
 If so, you’ll want to add Ashridge Wood to your itinerary.
 This is where the Quidditch World Cup was filmed, here in the woods, in the film Harry Potter and the Goblet of Fire.
 While the remnants of the campsite surrounding the sporting event are long gone, the picturesque scenery of this wondrous woods continues to attract visitors.
 It’s the perfect place to stretch your legs and breathe in the fresh English air.